 - Run a knife around the inside of the ban to release the bread, and turn out onto rack.

-- Allow to cool completely.
+- Allow the loaf to cool completely.
 (It won't taste as good warm, trust me).